-We use so many factors in the industry level to calculate the condition.
+We use so many factors at the industry level to calculate the condition.
 Sharpe Ratio is just a factor of that kind.
 It will help to analyze the condition of the company based on the previous records.
-In this article, We’re going to elaborate the procedure of how to calculate Sharpe ratio in Excel.
+In this article, We’re going to elaborate on the procedure of how to calculate the Sharpe Ratio in Excel.

 Basics of Sharpe Ratio

 The Sharpe Ratio, also known as the Sharpe Index, is used to calculate the performance of an investment considering all the related risks.
 It compares investments of different risk profiles against each other.

 In order to calculate the Sharpe Ratio, we follow the following formula:

 Sharpe Ratio = (Rp - Rf) / Ꝺ

 A higher value symbolizes a better investment.
 It means greater outcomes for the portfolio compared to the inherent risk.

 How to Calculate Sharpe Ratio in Excel: 2 Common Cases